-The one we never get tired of, and that makes us travel directly to Camargue.
+The one we never get tired of, and that makes us travel directly to Marseille.
 Fans of seafood?
 Don’t go any further, we’ve got the right place for you.
 Make a choice among the clams a la plancha with asparagus, the fried pizza with bottarga, the razor clams or the sea bream, or don’t, and just order everything.
 That’s usually what we do.
 Every.
 Single.
 Time.
 Don’t forget to order the panisse as well, the hit of the house.
 And to drink?
 A natural orange wine, carefully selected by Delphine.

 The one where we usually start alone, then are joined by a friend, and where we end up putting tables together to have enough seats for everybody.
 Well, that was before.
 But the idea is remains.
 It’s the perfect bar to start the night before heading to the market on Place Van Meenen, or, on the contrary, to end the night.
 We love the wines selected by Marc and Serge, two passionate friends, and the plates of simple but ultra-good products – think olives, cold cuts, rillettes – always welcome if you ask us.

 The one that smells like sunshine.
 It’s not surprising, the bar, on a corner, is perfectly located to enjoy the last rays of sun, a glass of wine and a plate of tuna bresaola in hand.
 It’s all about our first time there too, of course: for us, it was an evening in April, before all this, when the temperatures were first starting to rise.
 It felt like being on a holiday – the real kind – while in the heart of Uccle. it’s also a favorite for the wines: Le Java (a white that drinks like an orange), or the Wild Rosé, are both out of this world.
 If they’ve run out, trust Yann and Etienne to guide you, they’re extremely good at it.